JumaJuiceTime/TheHundredSaints/Equipment, Services, and Animals/Specialist Services.md

 * **Availability:** **Any settlement**
 * **Wage:** **5gp per day**

-Experts in the tracks and ways of Dolmenwood, each guide specialising in **one particular region** of the Wood (e.g. Aldweald, Dwelmfurgh, Mulchgrove, etc.).
+Experts in the tracks and ways of Ouran, each guide specialising in **one particular region** of the Wood (e.g. Aldweald, Dwelmfurgh, Mulchgrove, etc.).

 **Landmarks:** A guide knows the most significant landmarks within their specialist region (determined by the Referee).
 They can lead PCs to and from these landmarks **without risk of getting lost**.